CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-61.png)

-   >Purpose of FreshdeskTool:
-   >- This class provides an asynchronous interface to integrate the Freshdesk REST API into your agent workflow, enabling automated ticket creation directly from agent actions.

-   >Authentication and Setup:
-   >- It authenticates using your Freshdesk API key via Basic Auth and constructs requests to the /api/v2/tickets endpoint.
-   >- The base URL, API key, and default configurations (priority, group ID) are read securely from environment variables.

-   >Ticket Creation Logic:
-   >- The create_ticket() method builds a structured JSON payload including subject, description, requester info, and optional tags.
-   >- It makes an async POST request to Freshdesk, creating a real ticket and returning normalized metadata (ID, status, priority, URL).

 1. Once done, please save the file.
 Click on the **file** option from top menu, select **save** to save the file.

    ![](./media/ss-39.png)